 No, however, the law of May 22, 2023 relating to the intervention of national courts in matters of arbitration provides that the competent court in matters of arbitration is the President of the court in charge of commercial affairs of the place of the seat of the arbitration or the judge delegated by him.
-In the event of an action for annulment, the competent court is the Court of Appeal in charge of commercial affairs of the place of the place of the seat of the seat of the arbitration.
+In the event of an action for annulment, the competent court is the Court of Appeal in charge of commercial affairs of the place of the seat of the arbitral tribunal.